Any day now. It’s coming up.

 How did we end up in Minnesota again?!?
 I know, I know, schools in nice places suck.
 Schools in the deep freeze are good.

-We’re doing all this financial wizardry because….
-Oh, right, because we want early retirement.
+We’re doing all this financial wizardry because… Oh, right, because we want early retirement.
 Because then all our problems are solved and manna will fall from Heaven.
 Something like that.
-Or so Mr. Money Mustache says.
-(I’m pretty sure that’s in one of his stone tablets, er, posts…)
+Or so the early prophets say so.
+I’ll check the stone tablets later…

 Sometimes you just need to put that brain on pause and HAVE FUN.
-We’re pretty good at keeping some reasonable limits on our funness.
+We’re pretty good at keeping some reasonable limits on our fun.
 For instance, we use those handy credit card points for all our travel needs.
-In fact, Mrs. Cubert and I have a two night stay at a spa resort in the middle of our trip, paid for, you guessed it, by bonus points.
+Mrs. Cubert and I have a two-night stay at a spa resort in the middle of our trip, paid for, you guessed it, by bonus points.

 The trick of all this is to remember that extreme frugality can be an easy trap to fall into.
-Sometimes we become so damned frugal, people start to whisper about us behind our backs.
+Sometimes we become so flippin’ frugal, that friends and neighbors start to whisper about us behind our backs.
 It starts to feel like a contest.

 “Man.
-That Cubert sure is a cheap motherf*cker.
+That Cubert sure is a cheapskate.
 He makes good money and still drives around in a tiny, used Honda Fit and makes his kids share a bedroom?!?”

 Heck, we even occasionally purchase new clothes for the twins.
 Those darn kids grow too fast!

-And then there’s the vacations that will be forthcoming, especially as the kids get older.
-We simply choose not to imprison ourselves with big-ticket luxury crap, so we can instead do what the beef we want, when we want.
+And then there are the vacations that will be forthcoming, especially as the kids get older.
+We simply choose not to imprison ourselves with big-ticket luxury crap, so we can instead do what the beef we want when we want.
 Thank you, Mr. Maslow.

-In certain instances, where you have debt up to your eyeballs and either circumstance or bad decisions led you to that point, you may not qualify to “not give a shit.”
-In these cases, you need to double-down on your debt payments, instead of those split aces.
+In certain instances, where you have debt up to your eyeballs and either circumstance or bad decisions led you to that point, you may not qualify to “not give a crap.”
+In these cases, you need to double down on your debt payments, instead of those split aces.